A Guide To Self Assessment

 Published on

-Self employed persons are required to complete and return a tax return each year.
+Self-employed individuals and company directors are required to complete and return a tax return each year as part of effective financial planning for directors.
 The tax return details your income and capital gains (profits on the sale of certain assets) and claims for tax allowances or reliefs.

-Tax returns account for the previous year of business, which runs from 6 April – 5 April.
+Tax returns account for the previous year of business, which runs from 6 April to 5 April.

-Tax returns may be submitted for part years, for example if you are a new business start up which has been operating for only a portion of the year to date.
+Tax returns may be submitted for part years, for example, if you are a new business start-up which has been operating for only a portion of the year to date.
+This is particularly relevant for directors managing cash flow and forward-looking financial planning.

-Even if you aren’t business, or your tax affairs are complex, you may still be required to submit a tax return.
+Even if you are not running a business or your tax affairs are more complex, you may still be required to submit a tax return.
 Those in the following categories may also be required to submit a tax return:

 company directors